OltreSoftware/cp-method/README.md

 ### Key advantage: local persistence and platform independence

-Generative AI models do not retain memory between sessions.
+Although some AI systems now offer memory and personalization features, context persistence is still not uniform, fully portable, or always under the user's control across sessions and platforms.

 Cloud-based solutions that claim to address this limitation introduce technological dependency, additional costs, and potential privacy risks.

 The CP Method addresses the persistence problem **without any of these drawbacks**: